apache/camel/examples/camel-example-loan-broker/README.txt

 It can be run using Maven.

-The example has two version, one is queue version which leverages the message queue to combinate the credit agency and bank loan quote processing and it uses the InOnly exchage pattern; the other is web service version which shows how to integrate the credit agency and bank web services together and it uses the InOut exchange pattern.
+The example has two version, one is queue version which leverages the message queue to combine the credit agency and bank loan quote processing and it uses the InOnly exchange pattern; the other is web service version which shows how to integrate the credit agency and bank web services together and it uses the InOut exchange pattern.